 CREW also provides Supportive Housing Services under the Medicaid Transformation Project.
 Supported Housing Services is a specific intervention for people who, but for the availability of services, do not succeed in housing and who, but for housing do not succeed in services.
 Supportive housing services help individuals who are homeless or unstably housing live with maximum independence in community-integrated housing.
 Eligible individuals must be enrolled in Medicaid and have at least one of the following risk factors: chronically homeless, history of frequent and/or lengthy stays in jail, substance abuse or mental health treatment facility, hospital, or other similar facility or from a skilled RN facility, history of frequent adult residential care stays, history of frequent turnover of in-home caregivers, or have a PRISM score of 1.5 or above.

 The Medicaid Supportive Housing Case Manager works independently and as part of a team to provide ongoing Pre-Tenancy and Tenancy-sustaining services to adults meeting the criteria for supportive housing services under the Medicaid Transformation Project.
 Work occurs in a variety of settings, including housing sites, shelters, the streets and other community locations.
+The Medicaid Supportive Housing Case Manager is responsible for upholding a culture of privace and security in a highly confidential work environment and complies with all CCSWW policies and procedures that involve access to and safeguarding of client Protected Health Information.

 This is a full time, 37.5 hours per week, position and includes full benefits and generous paid time off.
 Rate of pay is $18.37-20.44/hour DOQ.